10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 What I Like About It

-The Abu Garcia Revo Toro features a Power Stack Carbon Matrix drag system that is specially designed to withstand extreme amounts of pressure while not impeding the overall smooth casting and retrieval ability that this reel offers.
+The Abu Garcia Revo Toro features a Power Stack Carbon Matrix drag system specially designed to withstand extreme pressure while not impeding this reel’s overall smooth casting and retrieval ability.
 Anglers who prefer large handles will love the oversized EVA grip handles with which the Abu Garcia Revo Toro is made.

 Pros:

-• Powerful drag system at 25 lbs, which is the highest on this list.
+- Powerful drag system at 25 lbs is the highest on this list.

 Cons:

-• This is a heavy reel – it is over 13 ounces compared to most other reels in the 7-8 ounce range.
+- This heavy reel is over 13 ounces compared to most other reels in the 7-8 ounce range.

 3. Lew’s Hyper Mag SLP

-Lew’s has been at the top of the fishing industry for a number of years when it comes to producing some of the best fishing reels.
-Their Lew’s Hyper Mag SLP is easily one of my favorite baitcasting reels currently on the market as it packs in a number of high-profile features and components that combine for an exceptionally smooth experience.
+Lew’s has been at the top of the fishing industry for several years when it comes to producing some of the best fishing reels.
+Their Lew’s Hyper Mag SLP is easily one of my favorite baitcasting reels.
+It packs many high-profile features and components that combine for an exceptionally smooth experience.

 What I Like About It

-The reel is made with a 7.5:1 and 8.3:1 gear ratio, which is ideal for anglers who are looking for a faster retrieve.
+The reel is made with a 7.5:1 and 8.3:1 gear ratio, ideal for anglers looking for a faster retrieve.
 This makes the Lew’s Hyper Mag SLP perfect for use with various soft plastic rigs that anglers sometimes want to fish along the bottom faster than normal.
-The reel features a centrifugal braking system that can easily be adjusted, as well as an audible tension clicker, and double-shielded ball bearings.
+The reel features a centrifugal braking system that can easily be adjusted, an audible tension clicker, and double-shielded ball bearings.

 Pros: